dappnode/mev-sp-oracle/spec/README.md

 ## Oracle api

-Optionally, the oracle can have an api to get the state of the validators such as balances, merkle proofs, merkle root, etc.
+Optionally, the oracle can have an api to get the state of the validators such as balances, merkle proofs, merkle root, etc. Some of the recommended endpoints are:

+TODO: Add doc on this

+curl 157.90.93.245:7300/status (returns status) curl 157.90.93.245:7300/depositadddress/459438 (returns deposit address of a given validator index) curl 157.90.93.245:7300/proof/0x005CD1608e40d1e775a97d12e4f594029567C071 (returns the merkle proof of said deposit address for latest onchain state) curl 157.90.93.245:7300/validatoronchainstate/179434 (return the state of the validator index)

+TODO: Get latest onchain merkle root
+TODO:

 ## FAQ
 TODO: